BrisaBoards/brisa-frontend/README.md

 If you would like to install a full Brisa server, check out For Installers below.

-You can also download this code to run it directly from your laptop.
+You can also [Download the Demo](https://brisaboards.com/download.html) to run it directly from your laptop.
 It is a simple way to try out Brisa.

-There will be a link to the download once a copy has been created.

 While your browser will save the data so you can come back to it, it is _not_ recommended that you use this to store information you would be afraid of losing.
 If your browser profile becomes corrupted, you need to reinstall, or your laptop just stops working, you will lose your data!